diegomattozo/categorization/README.md

 ## Usage

-> IMPORTANT: The R functions for the two methods expect that the dataset are in the following format:
+> IMPORTANT: The R functions for the two categorization methods expect that the last column is the response variable:

 |  X1 |  X2 |  Y  |
 | --- | ----| ----|